jadref/buffer_bci/readme.txt

   offline -- Example scripts for process saved BCI data offline, i.e. analysing data loaded from file

-  example -- Example clients for the major supported programming languages; Matlab, java, Python, C#
+  example -- Example clients for the major supported programming languages; Matlab, java, Python, C#, C

   tutorial -- Tutorial arranged in lectures 1 through 5 about how BCIs work,
               the structure and components of a BCI and how to build a standard BCI with the buffer_bci framework